Han Tol (NL) and Nigel North (GB/US)

 Festibus: Ljubljana (Hala Tivoli) - Slovenska Bistrica at 17:15.
 Price: 10 EUR. | Zagreb - Slovenska Bistrica at 17:00.
 Price: 10 EUR

 Nigel North (GB/US): lute

 In 1511, Sebastian Virdung published a book about music and the important instruments in use at the time (Musica getutscht).
 Significantly, the recorder (Blockflöte, flauto dolce) and the lute (Laute, liuto) are represented as two of only three main instruments.
-The contrasting sounds of our instruments – a sweet melodic and expressive “organ pipe”, and the plucked sound of double strings over a hollow gourd-shaped wooden body – share one thing in common; the desire and ability to make the music sing.
+The contrasting sounds of our instrumentarium – a sweet melodic and expressive “organ pipe”, and the plucked sound of double strings over a hollow gourd-shaped wooden body – share one thing in common; with them we have both the desire and ability to make the music sing.

-Our programme, while it covers at least 200 years of music, will not be presented to you chronologically, but more as a tapestry of all the different genres of music that it is possible to share and enjoy with these two magnificent instruments.
+Our programme, while it covers at least 200 years of music, will not be presented to you chronologically, but more as a tapestry of all the different genres of compositions with which we may share and enjoy these two magnificent instruments with you.
 Vocal music, in one form or another, will feature heavily.
-In the 16th century, the primary music was vocal music, and most instrumental players and composers imitated the princely vocal music.
-We will hear three of the hit tunes of the century; de Rore’s Ancor che col partire, Sandrin’s Doulce memoire and Josquin’s Mille regretz.
+In the sixteenth century, the primary musical genre was vocal, and most instrumental players and composers imitated this princely example.
+We will hear three of the hit tunes of the time; de Rore’s Ancor che col partire, Sandrin’s Doulce memoire and Josquin’s Mille regretz.

 Slovenska Bistrica, Slovenska Bistrica Castle

 The Slovenska Bistrica Castle is the central town building and an example of large lowland castle formations in Slovenia.
 The earliest documented use is dated 1313.

 The price of coach provided for all concerts from Ljubljana and Zagreb is 10€.
 Departure from Hala Tivoli and Lisinski Hall.